DataFire/Integrations/integrations/generated/google_youtube/README.md

   * onBehalfOfContentOwner `string`: Note: This parameter is intended exclusively for YouTube content partners.
   * order `string` (values: date, rating, relevance, title, videoCount, viewCount): The order parameter specifies the method that will be used to order resources in the API response.
   * pageToken `string`: The pageToken parameter identifies a specific page in the result set that should be returned.
 In an API response, the nextPageToken and prevPageToken properties identify other pages that could be retrieved.
+  * part **required** `string`: The part parameter specifies a comma-separated list of one or more search resource properties that the API response will include.
+Set the parameter value to snippet.
   * publishedAfter `string`: The publishedAfter parameter indicates that the API response should only contain resources created after the specified time.
 The value is an RFC 3339 formatted date-time value (1970-01-01T00:00:00Z).
   * publishedBefore `string`: The publishedBefore parameter indicates that the API response should only contain resources created before the specified time.
 The value is an RFC 3339 formatted date-time value (1970-01-01T00:00:00Z).
   * q `string`: The q parameter specifies the query term to search for.